 When it comes to value for money, the Thrustmaster T150 really is a steal.
-It’s definitely not a looker, but this affordable, PlayStation-friendly wheel comes with a whopping 1080 degree rotation range (you won’t find that in any other wheel at this price range), and comes with a reasonable set of pedals.
+It’s definitely not a looker, but this affordable, PlayStation-friendly wheel comes with a whopping 1080 degree rotation range (you won’t find that in any other wheel at this price range) and even a set of pedals.

 Aside from the rotation range, another thing that makes the T150 stand out is its combined use of a gear and belt-driven system.
 This combines the affordability of gears with the smoothness of a belt.
 Admittedly, the resulting effect is still a little notchy (as you’d expect from a gear-driven wheel), but it’s hard to complain for this money.

-What to Look for in a PS4 Sim Racing Wheel
+What to Look for in a PS4 Steering Wheel

-With so many racing setups out there, it can be hard to determine which is best to suit your needs; these are the keys to focus on:
+With so many racing wheels out there, it can be hard to determine which is best to suit your needs; these are the keys to focus on:

 It goes without saying but the first thing to check is always compatibility.
 Some very similar products might not be compatible even if you assume they are.
-As an example, the Fanatec CSL Elite is PS4 compatible, but some models of the ClubSport V2.5 are not, despite the two always being compared to side by side.
-We made sure that all the wheels in this list would work with your PS4.
+We made sure that all the steering wheels in this list would work with your PS4.
 Should you decide to go looking for more that’s ok, just make sure that they’re actually compatible.
 If you’re looking for something that will be future-proof, also check out our guide to the best PS5 wheels.

-Buying a steering wheel without force feedback is like shooting yourself in the foot.
-The entire point of simulating races is to feel as though you’re in the cockpit, and that simply doesn’t happen unless your wheel is responsive with what is happening in the game.
-Force feedback can be delivered in two ways (though one needs further explaining): Direct Drive and “normal” force feedback.
+Buying a racing wheel without force feedback is like shooting yourself in the foot.
+The entire point of simulating races is to feel as though you’re in the cockpit, and that simply doesn’t happen unless your steering wheel is responsive with what is happening in the game.
+Force feedback can be delivered in a few ways:

 Direct drive wheels are the most realistic but also the most expensive.
 The wheel is attached directly to a servo motor, outputting what is essentially a 1:1 replica of what real-life would feel like.
 These types of wheels are very rarely made for consoles.

-FF can produce massive amounts of torque, so we advise against allowing kids to use FF unsupervised; for everyone else, it’s an all but essential aspect of the sim racing experience that you should take care to appreciate.
+Force feedback can produce massive amounts of torque, so we advise against allowing kids to use these wheels unsupervised; for everyone else, it’s an all but essential aspect of the sim racing experience that you should take care to appreciate.